jkobject/jkobject.github.io/_projects/predicting-dependencies-from-enhancers.md

 _Principles of genome folding into topologically associating domains, [szabo et. al.][32]_

 In certain cancers, like [Neuroblastoma][12] drugs that target transcription have been shown to first [disrupt the expression of CRC members][11] before triggering transcriptional collapse and cancer cell death.
-One of the cancer type known to be targetable by such JQ1-like drugs.
+AML is one of the cancer types known to be targetable by such JQ1-like drugs.
 These drugs, called Drugs called BET inhibitors interact with the bromodomains of BRDx proteins and prevent them from binding to H3k27ac and inhibit transcriptional activation, impacting [mainly the expression of MYC][0].

 ![transcription machinery](/assets/images/transcription-model-1-2-3.jpg)